Flicks for cheap

 Also consider joining up for a Nova Privilege Membership ($13 for one year) and you’ll receive year-round discounts, special rates for new releases, monthly discounted advance preview screenings and invitations to special events.

 The Astor is a cinema in the grand, old manner, meaning it’s actually the last single screen cinema of its kind in continuous operation in Melbourne.
-You can revel in the glory of this beautiful relic with cheap tickets throughout the week: there’s $12 tickets on Magic Mondays, $12 tickets on Wicked Wednesdays and $13 tickets on Fantastic Thursdays.
+You can revel in the glory of this beautiful relic with cheap tickets throughout the week: there’s $14 tickets on Magic Mondays, Wicked Wednesdays and Fantastic Thursdays.

 For those keen on a nostalgic cinema experience, the Coburg Drive-In is brimming with the feeling of old-timey movie outings.
-Head there on a Monday for their Mad Monday offers: adults are $10, concessions are $7.50 and carloads are $25.
+Head there on a Monday for their Mad Monday offers: adults and concessions are $10 and carloads (max 5 people) are $25.
 Plus, kids under 12 get in free all year round.

 Films are shown every day except Christmas Day at this four-screen drive-in theatre.
 Celebrate it in all its 1956 glory with bargain Tuesday tickets: $10 per person and you can add on a second film for $5 each.
 Plus, carload tickets are just $25 on Monday, Tuesday and Wednesday – if you can squish in the max (seven people seated legally, of course) it’s just under $3.60 per person.